qtrinh/qpipeline/README.md

         qpipeline vcf
 ```

-Each file format has multiple modes supporting different functions.
-For example, **_qpipeline tabix_** currently supported two functions: (1) annotate a VCF file against a BED database file; and (2) annotate a VCF file against a VCF database file.
+Each file format has multiple modes supporting different tasks.
+For example, **_qpipeline tabix_** currently supported two tasks: (1) annotate a VCF file against a BED database file; and (2) annotate a VCF file against a VCF database file.
 ```
 Utils for annotating VCF files using tabix.